panda3d/panda3d-docs/programming/networking/distributed/dc-definition-files.rst

    from direct.distributed import DistributedNode/AI
    from direct.distributed import DistributedSmoothNode/AI

-Any python objects to be mapped for distributed networking should be imported here.
+Any Python objects to be mapped for distributed networking should be imported here.
 A modified python syntax is used.
 In the first line DistributedObject.py and DistributedObjectAI.py will be mapped.